Header Banner

 iPhone settings screen displaying “Translate” options, including language selection, downloaded languages, and on-device mode.
 The second screen shows a list of translation apps available for selection as the default.

 Once set, your device will use the selected app whenever you request a translation.
-Since the feature is still in beta, it's unclear exactly how and where your new default translation app will integrate with iOS and iPadOS.
+Since there are not third-party apps that support being a default translation app yet, it's unclear exactly how and where your new translations will integrate with iOS and iPadOS.
 It may work through Siri, system-wide translation, or selected text (such as when using the Translate option in the contextual menu).

 Cover photo and screenshots by Gadget Hacks.